FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 : Trial Effective Duration is a time quantity related to a Trial, by default equal to the Trial Duration.

-{::comment}

-    MB81: For the periodic/recurrences, does it cover only one recurrence or from start to last independent of in-between execution periods?

-    VP: Make sure Trial implies no recurrence.

-    MK: Edited.
-BUT - Why do we need to state that.
-There is nothing in the text of Section 23 of RFC2544 and in above sections implying recurrences.
-          Why then do we need to explicity say "no recurrence"?

-    VP: DONE: After Trial is stable, simplify this sentence.

-{:/comment}

 Discussion:

 &nbsp;